MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     GitHub Copilot uses the Chat view to communicate progress as it updates the constitution.md file.

-    > **NOTE**: It can take a minute or two for GitHub Copilot to analyze the project requirements and then construct the constitution document.
+    It can take a minute or two for GitHub Copilot to analyze the project requirements and then construct the constitution document.
 If the workflow updates the templates for other Spec Kit files (spec.md, plan.md, tasks.md), you can ignore those changes for now.
 You'll generate those files in later tasks.

 1. Review the updated constitution.md file in the editor.